Jimmy Kimmel Shares His Brilliant Plan To Keep ‘Roseanne’ On The Air, And It Involves A Lot Of John Goodman

 — ABC News (@ABC) April 9, 2018

-Meanwhile, some of Roseanne Barr’s critics were suggesting that she never should have been hired to begin with.
+Meanwhile, some of Roseanne Barr’s critics were suggesting that she should never have been hired to begin with.
 As reported by Vox, her racist views and support for bizarre conspiracy theories were on display for all the world to see long before ABC decided to revive her show; all the network had to do was look at the same Twitter page that she was fired over.

-As reported by The Huffington Post, Jimmy Kimmel got the opportunity to ask Roseanne Barr about her political views back in March when she appeared on his show.
+As reported by the Huffington Post, Jimmy Kimmel got the opportunity to ask Roseanne Barr about her political views back in March when she appeared on his show.
 Some fans of the earlier episodes of Roseanne have wondered how she could go from having more a liberal viewpoint to where she is now, but she insisted that she hasn’t changed at all.

 “I’m still the same, you all moved,” she told Kimmel.
 “You all went so f**king far out, you lost everything.”